Kerry Carpenter Player Props: Tigers vs. Red Sox

 Kerry Carpenter At The Plate

-- Carpenter enters this game on a seven-game hitting streak.
-Over the course of his last outings, he's hitting .500 with one homer.
+- Carpenter enters this game on a eight-game hitting streak.
+During his last games, he's hitting .421 with one homer.

-- Carpenter has had an RBI in 22 games this season (30.6%), including 11 multi-RBI outings (15.3%).
-He has also driven home three or more of his team's runs in four contests.
+- Carpenter has had at least one RBI in 31.5% of his games this year (23 of 73), with two or more RBI 11 times (15.1%).
+He has also accounted for three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.